The Canadian Badlands: A Place to Slow Down and Savor Life

 Loyal

-Everywhere I went, I asked the question “why do you stay here in the Badlands?”
+Everywhere I went, I asked the question, “Why do you stay here in the Badlands?”
 All of the variations of answers I received were about family, tradition, or the unique land.
 Lollie, who I refer to as the Corn Lady, was loyal to Taber corn.
-She originally was from Digby Nova Scotia and left ‘scallop country’ to come to ‘corn country’; she raised her family in Taber.
+She was originally from Digby, Nova Scotia, and left ‘scallop country’ to come to ‘corn country’; she raised her family in Taber.
 She stays because this is home now, where her family is.
 I met her at a stand in Tabor selling corn.
 And she didn’t just sell corn – she was an ambassador of Taber Corn!

 David the paleontologist stays for the dinosaur history and digs.
 Pam, the waitress in Patricia, stays for the community who has helped her through hard times.
 Collin stays because of the diversity of birds.
+Liesel, a young girl working at the corn festival cooking corn, said that despite her very international-sounding name, she was happy staying in Taber.
+“It has everything I want; why would I leave?”

 The Badlands were full of beauty everywhere I looked.
 Granted – not everyone thinks rural settings are beautiful; some may think they are slow and boring.
 But I think we all need to be reminded to slow down once in a while.
-Sometimes it’s a handshake that slows you down for a moment, and sometimes it’s a landscape, or a long open road, or a memory.
+Sometimes, it’s a handshake that slows you down for a moment, and sometimes, it’s a landscape, or a long open road, or a memory.
 It’s only when we slow down that we can deeply appreciate a place’s spirit.

 Disclosure: